 The Chinese OEMs are on the rise with Huawei leading the camp.
 Huawei has been reporting constant growth since Q3 2015, seemingly closing the gap between Apple and Samsung.
 While Samsung and Apple are posting the decrease in their sales and market share, Huawei has consistently been growing.
 In the latest one year, Huawei’s smartphone market share had gone up to 9.3% in Q3 2016 from 7.6% during the same quarter last year.
 It is clearly visible that Huawei is closing the gap with Apple which accounted 12.5% share of smartphone shipments in Q3 2016.
 The credit for the growth goes to Huawei’s effective and efficient supply chain and marketing.
 Even the product line up has been very strong ever since the company started focusing on the premium smartphone segment.

-Huawei has been focusing to strengthened its market presence for the last two years.
+Huawei has been focusing to strengthen its market presence for the last two years.
 The company’s product lineup has been very strong ever since the company opted the two-brand approach to capturing the market.
 The strategy to tap into the market with two different brands is apparently paying off well for the company.
 With ‘Honor‘ brand smartphones Huawei is targeting entry-range and mid-range smartphone users, while it’s penetrating the premium smartphone segment with Huawei brand smartphones.
 The success of recently introduced Honor 8 and Huawei P9 are the clear example of how the company has started making Apple and Samsung run for its money.